umr4nlp/umr-guidelines/guidelines.md

     :coref(s3p :same-entity s4p4))
 ```

-In the document-level representation for this sentence, the person that is pardoned by Putin is marked as co-referential with *he* in sentence 3 (and therefore *Edmund Pope*).
+In the document-level representation for this sentence, the person that is pardoned by Putin is marked as coreferential with *he* in sentence 3 (and therefore *Edmund Pope*).
 In the temporal annotation, the *sentence-01* event is designated as the reference time of *pardon-01* - the latter happens after the former.
 In the modal annotation, *pardon-01* is annotated as certain from the point of view of the author.

 <span id="1 (5)" label="1 (5)">\[1 (5)\]</span>
 ```